MaaAssistantArknights/MaaRelease/MaaAssistantArknights/api/announcements/wpf_en.md

 We have also reached a partnership with MirrorChyan, where a portion of the revenue generated from MAA on its platform will be shared to support future development, including the MAA official website, maa prts.plus services, and other infrastructure.

-**Your support through purchasing MirrorChyan will help us continue to improve and grow.**
+**Supporting MirrorChyan through your purchase enables us to keep improving and evolving.**

 ---